 In addition, it is indicated which follow-up steps after the conclusion of the project are expected in the area of implementation:

-- how the implementation of the knowledge developed is attempted in practice. - o who is responsible for the implementation. - what financing, within or outside the project budget, is used for this purpose. - the expected results following implementation.
+- o how the implementation of the knowledge developed is attempted in practice. - who is responsible for the implementation. - what financing, within or outside the project budget, is used for this purpose.